17mihir/Data-Engineering-Portfolio/README.md

-# My Bonafide Work Experience and Externship Projects I have undertaken
+# Your Future Bonafide Work Experience and Externship Projects
-My Portfolio of all the projects I did for both my Stackfolio's Data Engineer and ML Engineering Projects.
+Your Future Portfolio for the projects with Microsoft Partnered Companies in Data Engineer and ML Engineering Projects.

 ## [Tiger Analytics ETL Pipeline Project.](https://github.com/17mihir/Stackfolio-s-Data-Engineering-Captsone-Project.git)